ably/specification/specifications/features.md

 #### Message

-- A `Message` represents an individual presence message to be sent or received via the Ably Realtime service.
+- A `Message` represents an individual message to be sent or received via the Ably Realtime service.
 See the [Ruby Message documentation](http://www.rubydoc.info/gems/ably/Ably/Models/Message), but bear in mind the attributes following underscore naming in Ruby.
-- `Message` `Action` enum has the following values in order from zero: `ABSENT`, `PRESENT`, `ENTER`, `LEAVE`, `UPDATE`
 - Attributes available in a `Message`, see the [Ruby Message documentation](http://www.rubydoc.info/gems/ably/Ably/Models/Message) for an explanation of each attribute:
   - `id` string - unique ID for this message
   - `clientId` string